ttaubert/octoblog/source/_posts/2013-05-05-working-with-infinite-sequences-in-javascript.markdown

 {% endcodeblock %}

-Now that we have a first infinite set we need a couple of functions that help us working with, combining, and building new sets.
+Now that we have a first infinite set we need a couple of functions that help us working with, combining, and building new sequences.

 ## Mapping